The Cost of Driving

 Land Use Impacts on Transportation Costs

-A study by McCann (2000) found that land use and transportation factors can affect per capita transportation costs.
+McCann (2000) found that land use and transportation factors can affect per capita transportation costs.
 Households in more Automobile Dependent communities devote more than 20% of household expenditures to surface transportation (over $8,500 annually), while those in communities with more diverse transportation systems spend less than 17% (less than $5,500 annually).
 Polzin, Chu and Raman (2008) found that transit service improvements that lead to reductions in household vehicle ownership save up to $3,500 annually per vehicle reduced.
 An international comparison by Newman and Kenworthy (1999) also found higher per capita transportation expenditures in more automobile-dependent regions.
 Similar differences may exist between more and less automobile-dependent neighborhoods within regions, for example, between a more accessible and automobile-oriented neighborhoods.
 This suggests that TDM strategies that create more efficient land use, may provide overall transportation cost savings to households.
 Below are examples of TDM strategies that can result in more efficient land use.

 Smart Growth